gurugpk17/Besant/README.md

 # Besant
-This is just for practicing the lectures
+This repo is just for practicing the lectures